mariusmilitaru32/GoodiesByBobo/README.md

   -   #### A. First Time Visitor

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site.
+        1. As a first time visitor, I want to easily understand the main purpose of the site.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a first time visitor, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to be able to easily navigate and view a gallery page and customer reviews.
+        3. As a first time visitor, I want to be able to easily view a gallery page.
-        4. As a First Time Visitor, I want to be able to easily find how I can get in contact with the business owner.
+        4. As a first time visitor, I want to be able to easily find how I can get in contact with the business owner.

    -   #### B. Returning Visitor

-        1. As a Returning Visitor, I want to be able to send a quick feedback to the business owner.
+        1. As a returning visitor, I want to be able to send a quick feedback to the business owner.
-        2. As a Returning Visitor, I want to be able to check new products images.
+        2. As a returning visitor, I want to be able to check new products images.
-        3. As a Returning Visitor, I want to be able to contact the business owner through email or phone.
+        3. As a returning visitor, I want to be able to contact the business owner through email or phone.

     -  #### C. Website Administrator
         1. As a website administrator, I would like to easy update new and existing products.